Healthiest Breakfast Cereals

 Uncle Sam Toasted Whole Wheat Berry Flakes & Flaxseed

-Ingredients: Whole grain wheat, flaxseed, barley malt, salt
+Ingredients: Whole grain wheat, flaxseed, barley malt, salt.

-Nutritional Info: 3/4 cup of this low sugar, high-fiber cereal has 220 calories, 10g fiber, 0g sugar and 8g protein
+Nutritional Info: 3/4 cup of this low sugar, high-fiber cereal has 220 calories, 10g fiber, 0g sugar and 8g protein.

-Price: $6.12 for a 10oz box
+Price: $6.12 for a 10 ounce box on Amazon.

 Pros